 The watershed has over 90 miles of fire roads for cycling.
 For safety concerns, bicycles are prohibited on singletrack hiking and equestrian trails, and limited to a maximum speed of 15 mph, and 5 mph when passing others and on blind turns.

 While e-bikes are currently not allowed on the watershed, the district is in the process of evaluating policy options regarding e-bikes.
 A Community Advisory Committee provided input through a series of meetings.
-Please see the E-Bikes Community Advisory Committee page for more information.
+Please view the e-bike Community Advisory Committee page for additional information.

 Marin Water allows horses on unpaved roads and designated trails on the watershed.
 Horses are not allowed to enter streams or reservoirs, or graze on the watershed.